evertrust/horizon-go/docs/DiscoveryFeedAPI.md

 > DiscoveryFeedEventRegister(ctx).DiscoveryEvent(discoveryEvent).Execute()

-Push a new discovery event
+Push one or more discovery events